Fira: Can We Achieve Full-rank Training of LLMs Under Low-rank Constraint?: Proposed Method

 In GaLore, the optimizer states only store the information of $R_{t}$ instead of $G_{t}$ to realize the low-rank constraint.
-The term of $(G_t-P_tR_t)$ is directly discarded in Galore due to the lack of corresponding optimizer states of $G_{t}$ for correction in optimizers.
+The term of $(G_t-P_tR_t)$ is directly discarded in Galore due to the lack of corresponding optimizer states for correction in optimizers.
 This would lead to significant information loss especially when $r \ll d_{model}$, where $d_{model}=\min(m,n)$ is the full-rank dimension of models (This point can be verified in our experiment section, as illustrated in Figure \ref{low-rank}.
 In Figure \ref{low-rank}, the validation perplexity of GaLore significantly increases at $r=4$ compared to $r=128$ when $d_{model}=256$, indicating a substantial loss of information and decreased training performance).
-Intuitively, to capture the information of $(G_t-P_tR_t)$, we can directly add it based on Eq. (\ref{GaLore_update}) as follows:
+Intuitively, to capture the information of $(G_t-P_tR_t)$, we can directly add it based on Eqn. \ref{GaLore_update} as follows:

-We denote the update strategy in Eq.~(\ref{full_update}) as GaLore-add.
-However, as illustrated in Figure~\ref{vs}, GaLore-add exhibits almost no improvement compared to updates using Eq. (\ref{GaLore_update}) in GaLore.
+We denote the update strategy in Eqn.~\ref{full_update} as GaLore-add.
+However, as illustrated in Figure~\ref{vs}, GaLore-add exhibits almost no improvement compared to updates using Eqn. \ref{GaLore_update} in GaLore.
 This phenomenon primarily arises because the term of $(G_t-P_tR_t)$ doesn't have corresponding optimizer states for gradient correction.
 As a result, the optimization of $(G_t-P_tR_t)$ uses vanilla SGD, yielding sub-optimal outputs.
 Besides, in GaLore-add, $ P_t\psi_t(R_t)$ employs the Adam optimizer for training while $(G_t-P_tR_t)$ employs vanilla SGD.
 This gradient misalignment may also account for the lack of noticeable improvement.

-\textbf{Similarity of Scaling Factor.} To tackle this challenge, we propose the concept of the \emph{scaling factor}, which is defined as follows:
+\textbf{Similarity of scaling factor.} To tackle this challenge, we propose the concept of the \emph{scaling factor}, which is defined as follows:

 where the scaling factor $\phi_t$ represents the magnitude of the correction applied by the adaptive optimizer to the gradient norm.
-Based on the scaling factor $\phi_t$, we observe an interesting phenomenon during LLM training: the scaling factors at the matrix level exhibit a high degree of similarity between low-rank and full-rank training.
-As shown in Figure~\ref{fig:motivation}, sorting weight matrices by their average scaling factors results in an almost similar order.
+Based on the scaling factor $\phi_t$, we observe an interesting phenomenon during LLM training: the scaling factors at the matrix level exhibit a high degree of similarity between low-rank and full-rank training (column level will be introduced later).
+As shown in Table~\ref{similar-table}, Cosine Similarity and MSE between low-rank and full-rank scaling factors exhibit significant similarity (Cosine Similarity close to 1, while MSE close to 0).
+Details analyses and additional experiments of this similarity are presented in Appendix \ref{quantitative_analysis}.